Repertorization

 Miasms

 In HFA the miasm is the foundation of the case with the face always telling the practitioner the miasm.
 The case analysis is generalised and requires a flexible approach, where all weighting and decision making is done prior to repertorising.
 The HFA method acknowledges that only a practitioner who knows the full case can assess their patient in an individual way.
-Another practitioner’s experience with a remedy or a proving symptom may not be relevant to your patient.
+Another practitioners experience with a remedy or a proving symptom may not be relevant to your patient.

 A software package need only be chosen on cost, familiarity and ease of use.
-If you are using HFA methodology basic packages are usually satisfactory, as the repertorising software's main purpose is to sift the rubrics and display remedy choices prior to reducing the overall choices with a HFA miasmatic filter.
+If you are using HFA methodology basic packages are usually satisfactory, as the repertorizing software’s main purpose is to sift the rubrics and display remedy choices prior to reducing the overall choices with a HFA miasmatic filter.

 SUMMARY

-• Rubrics are easy to find
+• Rubrics are easy to find when using generals

 • The HFA methodology filters out incorrect remedies and highlights correct ones